 - 1. Quality of previous work, in the form of an acceptable GPA earned in both undergraduate and graduate studies; - 2.
-Miller Analogies Test (MAT) or Graduate Record Examination (GRE) test scores, as well as the TOEFL or IELTS (for international students); - 3.
+Miller Analogies Test (MAT) or Graduate Record Examination (GRE) test scores (optional for Fall 2023), as well as the TOEFL or IELTS (for international students) - 3.
 Strength of recommendations; - 4.
 Strength of interview;